 How to Apply for Food Stamps in Person

 Applicants can also submit a food stamps application in person at their local SNAP agency office.
 With this method, you gain access to caseworkers who can help you complete the application.
-If you are having trouble understanding the questions or need help calculating your expenses, it is best to apply for food stamps in person.
+If you are having trouble understanding the questions or need help calculating your expenses, you may consider applying for food stamps in person.

-Another benefit to in-person applications is completing the mandatory interview in the same visit.
+Another advantage of in-person applications is completing the mandatory interview in the same visit.
 Typically, applicants submit their applications and have to make a trip to the office for the interview.
 However, some state agencies allow in-person applicants to complete both the application and interview processes during one visit.